VasylVaskivskyi/microaligner/README.md

 before doing the registration, so the alignment happens only in X-Y coordinates.
 The output image has OME-TIFF metadata, and dimension order TCZYX.

+The pipeline accepts a YAML config file.
+Please check an example inside this repo.

 ### Installation

 `pip install microaligner`

 ### Dependencies
-`numpy tifffile pandas opencv-contrib-python dask scikit-learn scikit-image` \
+`numpy tifffile pandas opencv-contrib-python dask scikit-learn scikit-image pint` \
 Also check up the `environment.yaml` file.

 ### Example usage